 Once the decision to divorce has been made, most spouses are no longer comfortable sharing a home.
 However, the process of finalizing a divorce and dividing property can take well over a year.
-This can lead to several difficult questions regarding what will happen to the martial home.
-Below is an overview of common questions and a brief discussion of how the martial home will be treated during a pending divorce.
+This can lead to several difficult questions regarding what will happen to the marital home.
+Below is an overview of common questions and a brief discussion of how the marital home will be treated during a pending divorce.

 What Happens To The Home During The Divorce?

 Part of a divorce is dividing all property owned by the spouses.
-This includes the martial home and other real estate.
-As soon as a petition for divorce is filed, each spouse has an interest in the martial home.
+This includes the marital home and other real estate.
+As soon as a petition for divorce is filed, each spouse has an interest in the marital home.
 This means that neither spouse can dispose of the home at that point; instead, the court has to divide up the interests as part of the property division.
 Of course, a home can’t be split down the middle.
 So instead, the interest of each spouse will have to be otherwise accounted for.
 This commonly occurs in one of two ways.
 First, the court may allow Spouse 1 to keep the home and require Spouse 1 to “buy-out” Spouse 2’s interest.
 Alternatively, the court may simply order the home sold and the profits divided between the spouses.

 While the divorce is pending, the court’s only initial concern will be ensuring neither spouse attempts to sell or destroy the home.
 The spouses are equally allowed to occupy the property until the court orders the interest divided.
 Almost always, the children will stay in the home with whichever parent is staying in the house.
 However, the court may change this status quo regarding ownership under appropriate circumstances.
 The most common example is when a one spouse has abused another.
 In this instance, the court can issue a Protection from Abuse Order forcing one spouse to stay away from the martial home and the other spouse.